Violin Concerto (Khachaturian): II. Andante sostenuto

+III.
+Allegro vivace

 The Allegro vivace finale, conceived as an ode to joy, is written in free rondo-sonata form.
 It begins with a festive orchestral tutti in D major that recalls the rhythmic-intonational contours of the first movement's opening theme, followed by the soloist's main melody.
 The movement captivates with rapidly changing motifs full of enthusiasm, dance rhythms, and polyrhythmic effects, creating a vivid picture of folk festivity and jubilation.
 A contrasting secondary theme in F-sharp major complements the principal theme, with both treated in continuous exposition-development.
 The development section features a transformed return of the lyrical theme from the first movement in new rhythmic guise, driven by rhythmic ostinato that fuses lyrical and dance elements.
 A central poetic episode synthesizes motifs from all three movements into a composite idea, culminating in an orchestral climax.
 The recapitulation brings the triumphant return of the principal theme, followed by a contrapuntal combination of the finale's refrain with the first movement's secondary theme in the coda, symbolizing the merging of song and dance principles central to the concerto's dramaturgy.
 The movement concludes with an expansive D-major coda that affirms the strength of the opening theme, achieving a forceful and decisive conclusion.

 Instrumentation

-Instrumentation includes the piccolo, 2 flutes, 2 oboes, English horn, 2 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion (tambourine, snare drum, bass drum, triangle, cymbals, tam-tam, glockenspiel, xylophone), harp, strings, and solo violin.
+Instrumentation includes the piccolo, two flutes, two oboes, English horn, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, percussion (tambourine, snare drum, bass drum, triangle, cymbals, tam-tam, glockenspiel, xylophone), harp, strings, and solo violin.